Destination: New England

 Click on the image for an Emily poem.
 Come back every day this week for more New England.
 Tomorrow a book set in Cape Cod; Thursday a look at the Pilgrims, and France on Friday a surprise connection between France and New England.

-8 Comments to “Emily’s Cake–Poetry on the Plate”
+8 thoughts on “Emily’s Cake–Poetry on the Plate

 I should add that I do own that version of “The Complete Poems of Emily Dickinson” and highly recommend it – the previous editions of her poetry have been badly edited, Johnson works from the original sources.